-Liberty University is a private evangelical Christian university in Lynchburg, Virginia.
-It was founded by Jerry Falwell and Elmer L. Towns in 1971.
+Liberty University is a private Evangelical university in Lynchburg, Virginia.
+It was founded by Jerry Falwell Sr. and Elmer L. Towns in 1971.
 Although the university's physical campus is in Lynchburg, most of its students are online.
-It is one of the largest evangelical Christian universities in the world and one of the largest private non-profit universities in the United States, measured by student enrollment. , the university enrolls more than 15,000 students at its Lynchburg campus and more than 94,000 students in online courses for a total of about 110,000.
+When measured in terms of student enrollment it is one of the largest Christian universities in the world and one of the largest private non-profit universities in the United States. , the university enrolled about 15,000 students in its residential program and 80,000 students in online courses for a total of about 95,000.

 |Income||Average Net Cost|

 |0 - 30K||$27,896|

 If you graduate from Liberty University, then you can expect to earn an average of $41,400 per year.
 You also have a 82% chance of being employed after 10 years.